Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 ```
 Keep practicing, attempt this next exercise now!

-### lab2i.py - Using break and continue in Loops
+### Task7 - Using break and continue in Loops
 **Objective:** To practice using break and continue statements in Python loops to control flow based on user input.

 **Instructions:**
-- Open lab2i.py and fill in the required fields in the comment section.
+- Create a new file `task7.py` and add the comment section at the top.
 - Write a program that repeatedly prompts the user to input a number.
 - Based on the input, the program should:
     -  **Negative Number**: Print "Invalid number." and prompt again (use continue).